ESCOMP/CISM-wrapper/doc/source/running-and-modifying.rst

 directory.

-Note: There appears to be a bug in the parsing of strings in ``user_nl_cism`` that are bound for ``cism.config``: These appear to be handled correctly if they are single-quoted, but double-quoted strings lead to buggy behavior.
+Note: There appears to be a bug in the parsing of strings in ``user_nl_cism`` that are bound for ``cism.ICESHEET.config``: These appear to be handled correctly if they are single-quoted, but double-quoted strings lead to buggy behavior.

 =======================